-Three Bean Chili is a delicious and easy vegetarian chili that’s full of vegetables, canned beans, and lots of flavor.
-Healthy and tasty, don’t miss this easy chili recipe that’s ready in minutes!
+Three Bean Vegetarian Chili is a delicious and easy slow cooker chili that’s full of vegetables, canned beans, and lots of flavor.
+Don’t miss this easy chili recipe that takes just minutes to put together!

-If you are looking for a satisfying chili that’s simple to make, this Three Bean Chili is it.
-Filled with veggies, beans, tomatoes, corn, and hominy, this is a recipe that you can feel good about making.
+If you are looking for a satisfying chili that’s simple to make, this Three Bean Vegetarian Chili is it.
+Filled with veggies, beans, tomatoes, and corn, this is a recipe that you can feel good about making.

-Three Bean Chili comes together quick and is full of veggies, beans, and delicious spicy flavors.
+Three Bean Vegetarian Chili comes together quick and is full of veggies, beans, and delicious spicy flavors.
 Plus, it’s a great meal prep food too.
-Whip up a batch and keep in the fridge for a quick meal throughout the week.
-And, it’s so delicious, you’ll forget that this is meat-free and vegan friendly!

 This recipe can be made ahead and stored in the refrigerator for up to a week.
-Or, you can freeze it in an airtight container for up to a month.
+Or, you can freeze this healthy meal in an airtight container for up to a month.

 - Spices: here I use a combo of chili powder, paprika, cumin, and cayenne.
 If you have a blend of spices you like, or if you have a package of chili seasoning, feel free to use that instead.

-This chili is excellent served with a dollop of sour cream, shredded cheese, and green onions.
+This chili is excellent served with your favorite chili toppings like a dollop of sour cream, shredded cheese, diced avocado, and green onions.
 Or, use tortilla chips to add some delicious crunch.

 Recipe Tips and FAQs